Division of Speech and Hearing Sciences (GRAD)

 Diseases and disorders of the auditory system and their management.

-Online course covering universal precautions, privacy regulations, clinical practice with diverse cultural groups, report writing, and other aspects of audiology practice.
+Online course in Year One, In-Person Course Years Two and Three, this course covers universal precautions, privacy regulations, report writing, clinical practice with diverse cultural groups, ethical considerations, coding and billing, and other aspects of audiology practice.

 Principles of instrumentation relevant to clinical practice including study of electronics, filters, and analog and digital processing.